CTR-tools/CTR-tools/README.md

 ## big_splitter
 Splits BIGFILE.BIG.
 Will rename some files (like levels).
-Keep in mind it's for NTSC .BIG.
+May not match all versions.

 Usage: big_splitter.exe C:\example\bigfile.big